grumat/bmt-test/examples/02-systick-delay/README.md

 > the `ToTicks()` method of the timer to convert milliseconds to ticks.
 > Again, `ToTicks()`  is a `constexpr` method and compiler translates the
 > formula to a constant value during compile time.

+And about the test itself, you will see that the RGB LED starts blinking in a period with slight pseudo-random behavior, where all 8 possible colors happens.
+And the standard LED mounted on the proto-board behaves similar like a lamp with weak contacts.

 # Exercise Proposals